limmil/real_calculator/README.md

 ## Description

 The focus of this project is user privacy.
 Real Calculator uses AES-256-CTR to encrypt files and hides them behind a calculator interface.
-No one will be able to access the files without knowning the password.
+No one will be able to access the files without knowing the password.
 It has a fully functional gallery to view encrypted images and videos directly.
 It has a simple notepad that encrypts plaintext and a file container that encrypts any files.
 The best part is no ads, and it is open source for anyone to check the security and encryption implementation.

 ### Technologies